unDEFER/neparsy/README.md

 Ctrl+Dot -- add postfix child/decrease influence to the right from parent

+Shift+Left, Shift+Right -- move current node to the left/right

-Ctrl + Arrows - navigate by fields (when diagram visible on bottom of the left panel)
+Ctrl + Arrows -- navigate by fields (when diagram visible on bottom of the left panel)

+Del -- remove node and all descendants

+Ctrl+Backspace -- remove descendants

+Ctrl+S -- save to neparsy-format

+Ctrl+D -- save to .d-file (@D modules)

+Ctrl+L -- make lexer module from syntax (@Lexer modules)

+Enter/Escape -- exit from edit mode